Estate Planning In California

 Our Firm’s Estate Planning Practice

-Our Modesto estate planning lawyers have knowledgeable and practical experience drafting estate plans.
-Our lawyers keep current on the law surrounding estate planning and related tax law.
-One of our experienced and knowledgeable Modesto estate planning lawyers will work one to one with you to create an estate plan that addresses your concerns and parallels your intentions.
+The estate planning attorneys at Arata, Swingle, Van Egmond & Goodwin have knowledgeable and practical experience drafting estate plans.
+Our attorneys keep current on the law surrounding estate planning and related tax law.
+One of our experienced and knowledgeable estate planning attorneys will work one to one with you to create an estate plan that addresses your concerns and parallels your intentions.